-Renewable energy generating technology includes photovoltaics, solar hot water, air source heat pumps, ground source heat pumps, wind turbines, hydropower, and biomass boilers.
-Low carbon technology presented as an alternative to renewable energy generating technology, such as Combined Heat and Power (CHP), will be considered on a case by case basis.
+Renewable energy-generating technology includes photovoltaics, solar hot water, air/ground source heat pumps, wind turbines, hydropower, and biomass boilers.
+Low carbon technology presented as an alternative to renewable energy-generating technology, such as Combined Heat and Power (CHP), will be considered on a case-by-case basis, as will emerging new technology.
 The choice of technology to be installed will have consideration for site constraints such as shading, local air quality, and sensitive features such as the landscape and historic environment.

 All energy calculations should be made using recognised calculators such as the Standard Assessment Procedure (SAP) or Home Quality Mark method for residential buildings, or the Simplified Building Energy Model (SBEM) for non-residential buildings.
 The calculations should include all regulated emissions such as fixed heating, lighting, hot water, and ventilation.
-Unregulated emissions from appliances such as white goods are considered to be outside of the scope of the Local Planning Authority.
+Unregulated emissions from appliances such as white goods should be considered wherever possible.

 Compliance with this policy should be demonstrated with a design stage Energy Strategy Report (major development) or Energy Statement (minor development), which is revisited during the construction phase to confirm its predictions are still valid and thus help avoid a 'performance gap'.
-Both submissions should contain adequate information to demonstrate how the energy hierarchy has been followed and how the 10% 'fabric first' energy reduction target (all development) and 15% renewable energy target (major development only) will be achieved.
+Both submissions should contain adequate information to demonstrate how the energy hierarchy has been followed and energy reduction targets will be achieved.
 The level of detail provided should be proportionate to the size of the development.

-Figure 27: Proposed policy wording for the Draft Local Plan (EN 4)
+Figure 27: Proposed policy wording for the Pre-Submission Local Plan (EN 3).
+Part 1 of 2.